OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/owasp-cloud-security-workshop.md

 - Help grow the project community by raising awareness
 - Increase the number of contributed threat and control stories

-Participants were made aware of the purposes and advantages of BDD, the makeup of good BDD stories, and the basics of threat modeling.
+Participants were made aware of the purpose and advantages of Behavior Driven Development (BDD), the makeup of good BDD stories, and the basics of threat modeling.
-Scheduled individual and group activities included creation of BDD stories and threat models.

-These discussions and activities gave participants:
+Discussions and activities allowed participants to:

-- An understanding of the purpose and advantages of BDD
+- Understand the purpose and advantages of BDD
-- An understand of what makes a good story
+- Understand what makes a good story
 - Experience writing BDD stories, particularly for security
-- An understanding of the purpose and advantages of threat modeling
+- Understand the purpose and advantages of threat modeling
-- An understanding of the basics of threat modeling
-- Experience threat modeling a cloud environment
+- Experience threat modeling in a cloud environment
-- An opportunity to contribute threat and control stories to the OWASP Cloud Security project
+- Contribute threat and control stories to the OWASP Cloud Security project

 ---------
 ## Synopsis and Takeaways

 ### Behaviour Driven Development
-The history of the preceding concepts including unit tests, test-driven development and user stories were outlined before BDD was introduced

-- BDD Extends user stories with scenarios and steps: The “Feature”
+- BDD extends user stories with scenarios and steps: The “Feature”
 - It puts people and desired behaviour at the heart
 - Features are (more or less) technology agnostic
 - As much about communication as it is testing

-#### Behavioral specifications / BDD Stories:
+#### Behavioral specifications/BDD Stories:

 BDD specifies that business analysts and developers should collaborate in this area and should specify behavior in terms of user stories, which are each explicitly written down in a dedicated document.
 Each user story should, in some way, follow the following structure:

 - The Feature: The user story.
-A free-text description of the feature.
-Generally covers who, what and why, but not necessarily in that order.
+Generally covers who, what and why.
 More than one story is possible.
 - The Scenario: A free-text description of the test case.
 A feature can have one or more scenarios.
 - Scenarios are made up of Given, When, Then statements (also And, But).
 Each statement is a step that is executed by the BDD framework.
 - A BDD language called Gherkin was used in the examples covered in this workshop.